matrix-org/matrix-spec-proposals/proposals/3215-towards-decentralized-moderation.md

 ### Routing, 2

-The Routing Bot does NOT have access to priviledged information.
+The Routing Bot does NOT have access to privileged information.
 In particular, it CANNOT check whether:

     - Alice is a member of _M_.`room_id`.
     - Event _M_.`event_id` took place in room _M_.`room_id`.
     - Alice could witness event _M_.`event_id`.